rafaelaraujomj/rafaelaraujomj/README.md

-## Hey, my name is Rafael 👋 Welcome to my Data Science Repository!🌟
+## Hey, my name is Rafael 👋 Welcome to my Repository!🌟

-I am a Computer Science student currently specializing in the field of Data Science.
-I am passionate about turning data into valuable insights and solving complex problems through data analysis and modeling.
+I am a Computer Science graduate currently transitioning my career from Data Science to Java Development.
+My journey began with a passion for turning complex data into valuable insights, and today I apply that analytical mindset to building robust, scalable, and efficient software.

-Currently, I am deepening my knowledge of tools such as Python, Pandas, NumPy, Scikit-learn, TensorFlow, and other essential libraries for data analysis and Machine Learning.

-In this portfolio, you will find projects that reflect my learning journey, applying statistical techniques, data visualization, and predictive models to generate practical solutions.

-Feel free to explore my projects and get in touch.
+Currently, I am deepening my expertise in the Java ecosystem, focusing on Spring Framework, Clean Code, and SOLID principles.
+My unique edge lies in bridging the gap between the statistical precision of Data Science and the structural power of backend development.
 #

 <img align="right" alt="" height="190px" src="./src/study.gif">